Assistance Animals are so much more than well- behaved and well-trained pets. They work in a vital, supportive role to their guardians.

 They can also help as psychiatric service dogs.
 They may aid their guardian with PTSD through flashbacks and panic attacks, or help to ground a handler with autism who is overwhelmed and shutting down.

 Assistance animals are trained to work in public, in many environments and situations.
 Sometimes they cope with noises and chaos better than their handlers, and they may guide an overwhelmed or symptomatic guardian to somewhere safe to lie down.

 Did You Know…?

-It is often mistaken that assistance animals are only for people who are legally blind or deaf.
-And that these assistance animals are limited to the stereotypical “yellow Labrador.”
+It is often mistaken that assistance animals are only for people who are legally blind or deaf and that these assistance animals are limited to the stereotypical “yellow Labrador.”

 Actually, if a guardian team can prove that their chosen assistance animal can mitigate their disability, their animal is legally their Assistance Animal, regardless of breed.

 Assistance Animals are a legal medical aid and should be treated as such.
 Interfering with them can incur legal costs and, in some extreme cases, prosecution.
-They help their guardians access the world and mitigate their disability.
+They help their guardians access the world and mitigate their disabilities.

 About the Author